 In the Advanced tab, you can use the color picker to select the color you wish to edit and narrow it down with smoothness and then change the Hue, Saturation, and Lightness.
 Moreover, there is an option to make everything else black and white, showing you only what you’ve selected.
 And if that’s not enough you can actually first paint a mask over the image and edit colors only within the range of that mask.

 The third tab of the Color Editor in Capture One is called “Skin Tone” and it is designed to edit, well, skin tone.
 By selecting the desired skin color in your image you can then use the uniformity slider to make the rest of the skin tones more like the one you’ve selected and then, of course, edit it just like you’d edit any other color.
 This really helps with removing some colored skin spots and differences in hue on the skin.
-But the best part is that you can get really creative and actually use the uniformity slider on any other color you wish.

 When comparing Capture One vs Lightroom, I dare not say which software is better in editing RAW images, they both have their pros and cons.
 However, overall Capture One offers more in-depth color editing and finer refinement tools.